-We decided that perhaps we should put our vast experience (rescue for 25 years and counting and breeding for 17 years and counting) into a series of detailed articles examining each aspect of the kitten buying process by providing specific information and how to’s.
+We decided that perhaps we should put our vast experience (rescue for 25 years and counting and breeding for 20 years and counting) into a series of detailed articles examining each aspect of the Pixie Bob kitten buying guide by providing specific information and how to’s.
 The #1 Comprehensive Kitten Buying Guide was born.

 Over the coming weeks, we will publish several articles as part of our Pixie Bob kitten buying guide talking about each of the common newbie kitten buyer mistakes listed above, what to do, and what to avoid.
 Please feel free to check back each week for the next article in this series.